Akshay-Madrikar/Weather-App/README.md

 ## Weather-App
-* Node.js
+* Node.js project W/ Express.js
-* Integrated with Darksky and Mapbox APIs
+* Integrated with WeatherStack and Mapbox APIs for forecast and geocode data respectively.
+* Used HandleBars template for client-side.